 - Receipts are generated by the payee, not by the Publisher.
 This prevents the clearing VP from needing to record transaction history, or knowing anything about the private message context accompanying the payment.
 The VP also never sees a user IP address.

 In short, it is much faster, more convenient, more private, and generally much safer to exchange SLC value between Silent-Vault wallets than to perform "naked spends" between LTC wallets on the blockchain.
-(Though naturally it is also more expensive, privacy being worth something.)
+Transaction cost is usually about the same as on the Litecoin blockchain.